sealninja/react-grid-system/README.md

 ### Responsive grid

-`react-grid-system` provides a responsive grid similar to Bootstrap (see: https://getbootstrap.com/docs/4.1/layout/grid/).
-However, `react-grid-system` is purely React, even no CSS or class names are used.
+`react-grid-system` provides a responsive grid for React inspired by Bootstrap (see: https://getbootstrap.com/docs/4.5/layout/grid/).
 Moreover, it adds various powerful features, such as setting breakpoints and gutter widths through React's context.

 Three components are provided for creating responsive grids: `Container`, `Row`, and `Col`.